maartenpaauw/model-states-for-filament-docs/README.md

 ### State Export Column

-The `StateExportColumn` will add a column to Excel or CSV export will the related model state.
+The `StateExportColumn` will add a column to Excel or CSV export will the related model state as value.

 TODO: afbeelding van een CSV-export met state hier.